JoeSuber/CardSnake/README.md

 /opencv/build/python/2.7/x64    (64-bit)

-copy the cv2.* file you find to your python install:
+copy the cv2.* file you find there to your python install dir:

 Python27/Lib/site-packages

-Then you may need to get a few python packages.
+You may need to get a few other python packages.

 From the command line, (on windows use: winkey-<x> [command prompt (admin)])

 pip install requests grequests python-Levenshtein gmpy2 numpy

+(stuff happens)

 Now for the fun part!